danReynolds/stack_router/README.md

 ![Snack bar demo gif](./demo2.gif).

-You can also show snackbars on other routes from the current one:
+You can also show snackbars on a different route than the current one:

 ```dart
 class SecondRoute extends StatelessWidget {